The Haig: History

-In its time, Erroll Garner, Shorty Rogers, Red Norvo, Laurindo Almeida, Ornette Coleman and Bud Shank all played the club.
+In its time, Erroll Garner, Shorty Rogers, Red Norvo, Laurindo Almeida, Ornette Coleman, Buddy Collette and Bud Shank all played the club.
 Gerry Mulligan's first California band was formed at The Haig and maintained an eleven-month engagement there beginning in the spring of 1952.
 This edition of the Gerry Mulligan quartet would help to bring trumpeter Chet Baker to prominence.
 In its short life the pianoless quartet released several records for Richard Bock's Pacific label.